Long before Thomas Harris invented Hannibal Lecter

 dies in the film.
 In the movie, Muslim terrorist Faisal dies about 1/2 way through

 , but in the book he lives and is taken to Israel to stand trial

 .
-The book has the Super Bowl in New Orleans; the movie has it in Miami.
-The book has Kabakov and his doctor Rachel Bowman enter into a love affair; the affair does not happen in the movie.
+The book has the Super Bowl in New Orleans; the movie has it in Miami, as the film shot footage at Super Bowl X. The book has Kabakov and his doctor Rachel Bowman enter into a love affair; the affair does not happen in the movie.
 The book used "Aldrich" for the company Lander worked for; in the movie, Goodyear actually approved use of their name and their blimp in the movie.
 Not related to the 1960 Mario Bava